sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-06-1-book_notes_100_baggers_stock_that_return_100_1.md

 # The Essential Principles of finding 100-Baggers

-Author 'Christopher W. Mayer' has done a great work in digging and studying '100-baggers' to identify definite patterns.
+Author 'Christopher W. Mayer' has done a great job in digging and studying '100-baggers' to identify definite patterns.

-Some 100-Bagger stocks discussed in the book are :
+Some of the 100-Bagger stocks discussed in his book are :

 <table class="table table-hover">